anurag-kumar-nitjsr/anurag-kumar-nitjsr/README.md

 <img align="left" height="200" src="https://drive.google.com/drive/u/0/folders/1TZVY0hqVFafsLSxjA2PNr6K38ARDGKKs">
 <div>
-I'm Anurag Kumar, a passionate and creative front-end developer with over 1.5 years of experience in crafting engaging, user-friendly websites and applications.
+I'm Anurag Kumar, a passionate and creative front-end developer with over 1.5 years of experience in user-friendly websites and applications.
 I specialize in HTML, CSS, JavaScript, and have a strong grasp of frameworks like React and Spring.

 My journey began with a simple curiosity for how websites work, which quickly turned into a passion for web development.
 I love the challenge of turning complex problems into elegant solutions and believe that a great user experience starts with a clean, responsive design.